Mysorean rockets: British adoption of the technology

 After the fall of Srirangapattana, 600 launchers, 700 serviceable rockets, and 9,000 empty rockets were found.
 Some of the rockets had pierced cylinders, to allow them to act like incendiaries, while some had iron points or steel blades bound to the bamboo.
-By attaching these blades to rockets they became very unstable towards the end of their flight causing the blades to spin around like flying scythes, cutting down soldiers in their path.
+By attaching these blades to rockets they became very unstable towards the end of their flight.

 These experiences eventually led the Royal Woolwich Arsenal to start a military rocket research and development program in 1801, based on the Mysorean technology.
 Several rocket cases were collected from Mysore and sent to Britain for analysis.
 Their first demonstration of solid-fuel rockets came in 1805 and was followed by publication of A Concise Account of the Origin and Progress of the Rocket System in 1807 by William Congreve, son of the arsenal's commandant.
 Congreve rockets were systematically used by the British during the Napoleonic Wars and the War of 1812.
 They were also used in the 1814 Battle of Baltimore, and are mentioned in "The Star-Spangled Banner", the national anthem of the United States: And the rockets' red glare, the bombs bursting in air.

 Discovery

 In 2002, a cache of metallic shells was unearthed during restoration of an old well in Nagara, 60 kilometres from Shivamogga.
 About one hundred of these rusted cylindrical shells were stored in Shivappa Nayaka Palace Government Museum identified only as 'shells' and without being registered in museum catalog.
-In 2010, these shells were identified to have a possible link to Tipu's rockets.
+In 2010, these shells were identified to have a possible link to King Tipu's rockets.
 And only in 2013, these shells were recognized for their significance.

 In April 2017, 102 unused rockets of varying sizes were found in Shimoga district.

-In July 2018, another 500 rockets (or 1,000, according to one source) were found in an abandoned well in the same area, confirming it as a major repository and fort under the Tipu Sultan.
+In July 2018, another 500 rockets (or 1,000, according to one source) were found in an abandoned well in the same area, confirming it as a major repository and fort under the King Tipu Sultan.

 As of November 2019, more than 3,000 such rockets have been recovered during debris clearances undertaken in Nagara.